 “I was desperate.
 I tried acupuncture, thousands of chiropractic manipulations, physical therapy, and hanging upside down like a bat trying to stretch it out,” he said.

 Finally, Ozanich resigned himself to surgery: spinal fusions and titanium plates.
 A couple of weeks before the procedure was scheduled, however, he found Dr. John E. Sarno, a professor of rehabilitation medicine at New York University School of Medicine.

-Thanks to Sarno, Ozanich cancelled his surgery, and 17 years later he’s still pain free.
+Thanks to Sarno, Ozanich canceled his surgery, and 17 years later he’s still pain-free.

 “Dr. Sarno saved my life,” Ozanich said.